seyramjnr/FOOD-MAP-TEST/README.md

 # FOOD-MAP-TEST
-This iis a simple test showing a food  webmap
+This is a simple test showing a food  webmap